 Prof Sharon Peacock

-Sharon Peacock is Professor of Public Health and Microbiology in the Department of Medicine; Director of the National Infection Service at Public Health England.
+Sharon Peacock CBE FMedSci is Professor of Public Health and Microbiology in the Department of Medicine, University of Cambridge, and Director of the COVID-19 Genomics UK (COG-UK) Consortium.

 This person is a member of Sanger Institute Alumni.

 The COVID-19 Genomics UK (COG-UK) Consortium was formed on 1 April 2020 to deliver large-scale and rapid whole-genome virus sequencing to local NHS centres and the UK government.
 This is made up of an innovative partnership of NHS organisations, the four Public Health Agencies of the UK, the Wellcome Sanger Institute and over twelve academic partners providing sequencing and analysis capacity.
 The virus genome data is combined with clinical and epidemiological datasets in order to help to guide UK public health interventions and policies.